aanvi145/STls/README.md

 # STls
-3D print files that I have designed
+3D print files that I have designed either scanned or through Fusion 360